Cost of Living

 Calculating annual inflation for a specific month (for example, from December to December) gives you more recent data, but using annual averages smooths out the volatility that can occur in monthly CPI data. - Should I use seasonally adjusted or unadjusted data?

-BLS advises using unadjusted CPI data for escalation clauses - National, regional and city CPI measures:
+BLS advises using unadjusted CPI data for escalation clauses - More BLS CPI Frequently Asked Questions

 What is a Living Wage In My Area?